nlicalzi/launch_school/ls170_networking_foundations/lesson_4/notes.md

     * `nc -v google.com 80` (port 80 for HTTP requests)
   * Once we have a connection, how do we get the homepage?
     * `GET /`
+* Speaking the Same Language
+  * HTTP 0.9 only requires the method and path in the request line (`GET /`)
+    * However, some servers no longer support HTTP 0.9 syntax and may return `400 Bad Request`
+  * Newer versions of HTTP require the HTTP version be included: `GET / HTTP/0.9`
+    * If the HTTP version specified isn't supported, we might get `505 HTTP Version Not Supported`
+    * 5xx level response codes indicate an error or issue on server side
+  * Always look at the HTTP specifications for the version you are using to see the requirements!
+  * Sometimes we get `301 Moved Permanently` responses if we are using command line tools-- a browser would know to automatically issue a new request and redirect to the specified `Location` header URL